uvarc/rc-learning/content/courses/python-introduction/files.md

 fout.close()
 ```

-Files will be automatically closed when your script terminates, but best practice is to close them all yourself as soon as you are done with it.
+Files will be automatically closed when your script terminates, but best practice is to close each file yourself as soon as you are done with it.
 You _must_ close a file if you intend to open it later in a different mode.
 You cannot reopen a file using an active file descriptor.
 You must first close it.

 **Exercise**

-All three major operating systems have a Documents folder by default in their desktop environments.
+All three major operating systems have a Documents directory by default in their desktop environments.
 Write a script to
  1. change the working directory to the Documents directory.
 Use a general way to construct the path.
  2. List all the files in the directory.
 Use a string function to check whether any end in ".txt."
 OK to use listdir.
  3. Make a new folder "MyTestFolder" in the Documents directory.
 Check first whether it already exists.